arunvemana/BulkMove-/README.md

 # BulkMove-
-move files from one directory to one directory with file extensions and folders restrictions
+move files from one directory to one directory with condition of what to avoid with file extensions and folders name